 Along the bottom of the VNC screen is a dark blue bar with various buttons known as the bribar.
 Its purpose is to show a number of critical status values and to provide shortcuts to commonly used features.
 Here is a snapshot of what it may look like.
 There will be slight differences based on optional features and system configuration.
-Starting from the left side of the Bribar, each feature and its function is outlined below.
+Starting from the left side of the Bribar, each of the features and their respective functions are outlined below.